Application Security Engineer - IT-Online

 - Investigates and determines the effectiveness of computer security controls

-- Experience with system performance analysis tools such as perfmon, performance monitor and operating system command line utilities.
+- Experience with system performance analysis tools such as performance monitor and operating system command line utilities

 Desired Skills: